Roshanjsph13/project_group_6/README.md

 * __writing_score:__ represents the score of the student in the writing test

 # Source
-The dataset is taken from Kaggle Datasets [https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data)
+The dataset is taken from Kaggle Datasets:
+[https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data)